What Do You Think Attracts Top Sales Performers to a Role?

 It’s all those things.

-Your ideal salesperson will be measured by the contagious can-do energy they exuberate, or the passionate response to the common icebreaker “so what do you do?”.
+Your ideal salesperson will be measured by the contagious can-do energy they exuberate or the passionate response to the common icebreaker “So what do you do?”.

-Therefore the aim of your job posting is to attract candidates who are excited by the unique challenge that has been presented and who want to be tested by a robust hiring process.
+Therefore, the aim of your job posting is to attract candidates who are excited by the unique challenge that has been presented and who want to be tested by a robust hiring process.

 Now, if you look around your current team, how many seem to be underperforming in their role?
 Who really wants to be there, and who is putting in the work to be successful?